Your Complete Student Loan Guide for 2026

 RAP is the single income-driven repayment option for new borrowers.
 Unlike current IDR plans that use discretionary income (income above 150-225% of the poverty line), RAP calculates payments using 1% to 10% of your total adjusted gross income (AGI).
 There's a $10 minimum monthly payment and a $50 per-dependent reduction.
 Forgiveness comes after 30 years — significantly longer than the 20-year timeline under PAYE or the 10-year SAVE timeline that was struck down.
 We cover RAP in depth on our RAP Plan page.

-To put this in perspective: a single borrower earning $45,000 with no dependents might pay roughly 5% of AGI, or about $188 per month under RAP.
-Under the old IBR plan, that same borrower's payment would have been about $196 per month (15% of discretionary income).
-The payments are similar, but RAP's 30-year forgiveness timeline means you'll pay considerably more total interest before any remaining balance is discharged.
+To put this in perspective: a single borrower earning around $45,000 with no dependents would pay a low-single-digit percentage of AGI under RAP, in the rough neighborhood of what the old IBR plan asked.
+The payments land close together, but RAP's 30-year forgiveness timeline means considerably more total interest before any remaining balance is discharged.
+You can estimate an income-driven payment with our IDR estimator.

 What Happens to Existing Borrowers?